Mud pie

 Making a mud pie is a children's activity or game that consists of creating a mixture of water and soil and playing or pretending to make food or a pie.
 Mud pies are not meant to be eaten, although they can be thrown in the face.
 A broader category describes this activity as mud play.

 Description

-Mud pies are composed from a mixture of water and soil.
+Mud pies are composed of a mixture of water and soil.
 Other ingredients are sometimes added to the basic water and soil mixture such as plants and pebbles.
 The 'pie' will stay together if the mud is sticky – similar to bread dough.
 In addition to mud pies, children often create other structures like mud sandwiches and mud-based tea parties.